Lifting equipment: In the United States

 The Occupational Safety and Health Administration sets regulations for all equipment.
 Contractors are forced to uphold usually strict rules to ensure safety of workers.
 All machinery is required to be developed by a certified engineer, contractors must follow manufacturer procedures, all users be professionally trained before operating equipment, and equipment must be inspected regularly.

 In the United Kingdom

 The Health and Safety Executive sets regulations on equipment in the United Kingdom, under the Lifting Operations and Lifting Equipment Regulations.
 These regulations require equipment be registered on a Statutory Inspection Report Form, is adequate for the task, be subject to routine inspection, and the use of the equipment be properly planned out.

+Working load limit

+Lifting equipment can be assigned a working load limit (WLL) in the interests of avoiding failure.
+It is sometimes known as safe working load (SWL), but this alternative term is sometimes avoided due to giving the connotation of safety, which may not be guaranteed.

+The working load limit is calculated by dividing the "minimum breaking load" of the equipment by a safety factor.
+Working load limit as a concept is not restricted to lifting, being also relevant for mooring ropes.
+Minimum breaking load is also known under the terms of "minimum breaking strength" or "minimum breaking force".
+Working load limit of ropes are usually much smaller than their minimum breaking load.